 Code of Conduct and Anti-Discrimination Statement

-The Berlinale believes in the importance of a cohesive global film and media community that is committed to contributing towards a diverse, inclusive, equal and equitable industry founded in the values of artistic excellence, vibrant filmmaking, mutual respect, freedom of speech and progress.
+The Berlinale believes in the importance of a cohesive global film and media community that advocates a diverse, inclusive, equal and fair industry based on the values of artistic excellence, vibrant filmmaking, mutual respect, freedom of speech and progressiveness.

-As such, the Berlinale does not and will not condone any forms of preferential treatment, discrimination, exclusion, offensive statements or behaviour by its staff, visitors, guests or partners on the basis of ethnicity, religion, geographical origin, skin colour, religious beliefs, sexuality, gender identity, socio-economic class, caste, disability or age.
-The Berlinale will not tolerate sexism, racism, colourism, casteism, homophobia, transphobia, Islamophobia, antisemitism, ableism, fascism as well as any other forms of identity-based and/or intersectional forms of discrimination.
+The Berlinale does not tolerate any form of favouritism, hurtful language, discrimination, abuse, marginalisation or insulting behaviour on the grounds of gender, ethnicity, religion, background, skin colour, religious belief, sexuality, gender identity, socioeconomic class, caste, disability or age.
+The Berlinale does not accept sexism, racism, colourism, homophobia, biphobia, interphobia and transphobia or hostility, antisemitism, Islamophobia, fascism, age discrimination, ableism and other and/or intersectional forms of discrimination.

 In addition, the Berlinale does not tolerate any acts of violence, abuse or harassment of any verbal, physical, sexual or other nature towards its visitors, guests, partners and employees.
 In the event of a violation of the Code of Conduct, the Berlinale reserves the right to revoke and deny persons access to the festival with immediate effect.

 Please find an outline of the general services we are offering as well as precise information on the accessibility of the EFM’s venues here.